P-NAGARAJ/sigma-demo/README.md

 # sigma-demo
-this is a demo for learning
+this is a demo for learning.